itassistant-nak/st-benateeta-kava-bar/README.md

 ### For Regular Users

 1. **Login**: Use your credentials to access the dashboard
-2. **Daily Entry**: Fill out the daily entry form with:
+2. **Daily Entry**: Fill out the daily entry form to record sales and usage
+3. **Cashflow**:
+   - Record powder purchases from the factory
+   - Monitor remaining powder stock
-   - Date
+   - View cashflow analysis
-   - Cash in hand
-   - Credits (money owed to you)
-   - Daily expenses
-   - Packets used
-   - Cups used
-   - Optional notes
-3. **View Entries**: See your recent entries in the table below the form
-4. **Reports**: Navigate to the Reports page to view daily, weekly, or monthly analytics
+4. **Reports**: Navigate to the Reports page to view detailed analytics

 ### For Administrators